Student Loans and Bankruptcy

 Lastly the court will look to see what efforts the debtor made to repay the loans, and wether the debtor had requested a deferment or not.

-The inquiry is guided by the idea that the debtor's bad financial condition and default should not have been caused by the debtor's own willfulness or negligence, but rather by factors beyond the debtors control.
-Each case will of course turn on its own facts and it will be incumbent upon the debtor's attorney to convince the court that "undue hardship" does in fact exist in the debtor's case.
+The inquiry is guided by the idea that the debtor was just unfortunate.
+That is, the bad financial condition and default should not have been caused by the debtor’s own willfulness or negligence.
+Instead, the situation was caused by factors beyond the debtors control.
+Each case will of course turn on its own facts and it will be incumbent upon the debtor’s attorney to convince the court that “undue hardship” does in fact exist in the debtor’s case.

-Bottom line: your student loans probably aren't going away in a bankruptcy, but at least you'll better be able to afford them.
+Bottom line: your student loans and bankruptcy aren’t a likely solution.
+However, at least you’ll better be able to afford them.